prikhi/pencil/docs/source/reference/datatypes.rst

         :param string value: Value to set the property to
         :returns: CSS object with newly added property

-        CSS Sets a CSS property value, overriding existing one if any and returns the object itself.
+        Sets a CSS property value, overriding existing one if any and returns the object itself.

     .. function:: CSS.toString()